ALT Cost Essentials: How much does it cost to move to Japan?

 If you have any questions about the cost of rent in Japan or monthly living expenses, please get in touch with us.
 Our recruits have experience of living in Japan and can advise you.

-Generally, all costs associated with travel for your work are reimbursed monthly by Interac.
+Generally, ALTs are expected to pay for their transportation costs throughout the month.
+However, if you keep your receipts, all costs associated with travel for your work are reimbursed monthly by Interac.
 We recommend that you use public transport where possible for reasons of reliability and safety.

 The most common situation for Interac ALTs is commuting to work by train.
 You may also take buses, which usually operate locally or on short-distance services.
 If you are travelling on the same route to work each day, it is likely you will purchase a monthly pass, which is reimbursed by Interac.